TCLee-tech/Google-Challenge-Labs/Set Up and Configure a Cloud Environment in Google Cloud Challenge Lab/Set Up and Configure a Cloud Environment in Google Cloud Challenge Lab.md

   - `gcloud container clusters list` or
   - **Navigation menu > Kubernetes Engine > Clusters**

-- `gcloud container clusters get-credentials griffin-dev --zone us-east1-b`
+- If Cloud Shell loses connection to the Kubernetes cluster for any reason and you need to re-authenticate, use `gcloud container clusters get-credentials griffin-dev --zone us-east1-b`

 <hr>